 From a production standpoint, ZigZag is incredibly well-structured, bearing influences from across the radio dial.
 On the show’s second episode, “Blockchain.
-Block what!?,” the musician Martin Austwick is enlisted to explain blockchain though song — a tactic frequently employed by Radiolab; the recorded conversations and outtakes are similar to the end credits of NPR’s Invisibilia; and there’s a friendly, explaining-the-thing tone that feels reminiscent of the The Daily and The Atlantic’s Crazy/Genius.
+Block what!?,” the musician Martin Austwick is enlisted to explain blockchain through song — a tactic frequently employed by Radiolab; the recorded conversations and outtakes are similar to the end credits of NPR’s Invisibilia; and there’s a friendly, explaining-the-thing tone that feels reminiscent of The Daily and The Atlantic’s Crazy/Genius.
 It’s clear that Zomorodi and Poyant are good at their jobs: they know how to make a podcast.

 But from a story perspective, the show can be a little confusing.
 ZigZag positions itself as a personal narrative about the journey of two female founders.
 But they’re also part of and partly funded by Civil, a “decentralized marketplace” to “help power sustainable journalism”.
 It’s hard to understand, even if you consider yourself a tech-savvy person.
 I’ve read the lengthy Civil Constitution and have dabbled in cryptocurrency a little myself — I have $42.81 in Litecoin — but I definitely don’t understand the company’s business model.

 Luckily, I’m not the only one who finds it complicated.
-On episode seven, “A New Frontier for Journalism?,” Zomorodi and Poyant walk through the announcement that CVL tokens, Civil’s own cryptocurrency, are available for purchase.
+On episode seven, “A New Frontier for Journalism?,” Zomorodi and Poyant walk through the that CVL tokens, Civil’s own cryptocurrency, are available for purchase.
 To buy a token, you must first pass a quiz about the basics of Civil.
 And Zomorodi, our fearless blockchain guide, fails the quiz.
 The two go on to read questions and concerns that listeners have about Civil‘s model, and then propose a recurring feature in the show to answer them.
 That’s useful, but it raises the question: Is this a show about two female entrepreneurs trying to save journalism, or an explainer-podcast for a new and slightly bizarre cryptocurrency?